SEB-Core/mongoose-recipes/README.md

 ### Environment Variables

-First, let's set up a file where we can hide secure information - a `.env` file.
+First, let's set up a file where you can hide secure information - a `.env` file.

 In terminal: